Kozea/WeasyPrint/pages/install.rst

     sudo apt-get install gir1.2-pango-1.0 python-gobject python-cairo python-imaging python-lxml

-Then, in a virtualenv: (this will also pull cssutils)
+Then, in a virtualenv: (this will also pull cssutils and CairoSVG)

 .. code-block:: sh